pancakeswap/pancake-document/hiring/become-a-chef/senior-qa-engineer.md

 ### Responsibilities:

-* Setup the tools needed to enable end to end testing \(JS framework, local blockchain\)
+* Setup the tools needed to enable end to end testing (JS framework, local blockchain).
-* Analyse our codebases and propose a test plan for each
+* Analyse our codebases and propose a test plan for each.
-* Write appropriate end to end tests in order to protect the product from regressions bugs
+* Write appropriate end to end tests in order to protect the product from regressions bugs.
-* Monitor newly released features and continually add tests for these
+* Monitor newly released features and continually add tests for these.
 * Consistently plan to upgrade and improve our testing infrastructure.

 ### How to apply:

-Email PancakeSwap@gmail.com with your resume
+Email hiring@pancakeswap.com with your resume!